Resident doctors in FCT begin indefinite strike – The Sun Nigeria

 Fred Ezeh, Abuja

-Amidst apprehension over increasing cases of coronavirus (Covid-19), the Association of Resident Doctors, FCT chapter, (ARD-FCT) have begun indefinite strike over unfair labour treatment by FCT Administration.
+The Association of Resident Doctors, FCT chapter, (ARD-FCT) has begun indefinite strike over unfair labour treatment by FCT Administration.

-The doctors, however, declared that other health unions in Abuja, has also concluded plans to join the industrial action, probably, in the next 48 hours to amplify the call for FCT Administration to attend to their needs.
+The doctors declared that other health unions in Abuja, has also concluded plans to join the industrial action, probably, in the next 48 hours to amplify the call for FCT Administration to attend to their needs.

-ARD-FCT President, Dr. Roland Aigbovo, told journalists in Abuja, on Tuesday, that the solidarity support from other health unions was to press on FCT Administration to attend to the needs of the resident doctors.
+ARD-FCT President, Dr. Roland Aigbovo, told journalists in Abuja, that the solidarity support from other health unions was to press on FCT Administration to attend to the needs of the resident doctors.

 He was unhappy that FCT Administration has deliberately or otherwise displayed high level of insensitivity to the plight of the resident doctors which left the doctors with the only option of strike.